Discussing Torah matters because the Torah matters

 Of course, death was Achan’s sentence.
 If discovered, what will come of Rachel?

-Nevertheless, here is a way to demystify the story with a measure of plausibility.
-We teleport ourselves to that afternoon underneath the old oak at Shechem.
+Nevertheless, heres a way to demystify the story with a measure of plausibility.
+We teleport ourselves to that afternoon under the old oak at Shechem.
 There, with Jacob and pregnant Rachel standing next to us, we watch the Shechemite women – widow after widow after widow – step forward to deposit a household idol into this pit under the oak tree.
 What is not so obvious is that Rachel envies their ability to surrender their idols.
 She thinks of the idols that secretly remain in her possession.
 They are stowed away among her belongings.
 She has come to resent them in a way, but she is extremely protective of the saddle that they stay inside.
 She is pregnant, after all, and miscarriages are common.

 Believing all idols to have been discarded, Jacob leaves Shechem and travels southward with the rest of his caravan.
 The caravan makes a stop in Bethel and then travels onward to Bethlehem.
 Along the way Rachel goes into labor and gives birth to a son.
 She names the baby Benoni, “son of my sorrow.”
 She then dies unexpectedly during childbirth.

 We know that Jacob struggles in the wake of Rachel’s death.
 He withdraws from the rest of his family.
 Genesis 35:21-22 describes that dark period.
 Rabbi Hirsch translates the original Hebrew in a way that renders a unique insight.
-We key in on one specific detail: “[Jacob] journeyed on [from the place that Rachel was buried] and pitched his tent at some distance from the herd tower.
-When [Jacob] was residing in that land, Rueben . . . placed his couch beside his father’s concubine so that [Jacob] heard of it.”
+We key in on one specific detail: “Jacob journeyed on [from the place that Rachel was buried] and pitched his tent at some distance from the herd tower.
+When Jacob was residing in that land, Rueben . . . placed his couch beside his father’s concubine so that Jacob heard of it.”
 What is the meaning of this detail: at some distance from the herd tower?
-Hirsch writes, “It is possible that the tent pitched by Jacob is the tent that Jacob formerly shared with Rachel.
-Thus, the meaning would be: Jacob pitched [the tent that he and Rachel used to share] at some distance from the herd tower around which the rest of his family had encamped.”
+Hirsch writes, “It is possible the tent pitched by Jacob is the tent that Jacob formerly shared with Rachel.
+Thus, the meaning would be: Jacob pitched the tent that he and Rachel used to share at some distance from the herd tower, the tower around which the rest of his family encamped.”

 We can imagine a moment during this timeframe.
-It might have gone like this: A servant breaks off from the camp and travels over to Jacob’s tent, distant and isolated.
+It might have gone like this: A servant breaks off from the camp and travels over to Jacob’s tent, a tent distant and isolated.
 The servant goes in to tell Jacob about the outrageous act committed by his oldest son Rueben.
 But Jacob, for the time being, is too detached to be outraged, too exhausted to seek action.
 At first the servant cannot understand why.
-But then Jacob gestures toward a pouch that is folded up in the corner of the tent.
-Out of the bag, the servant pulls a number of carved objects into the firelight.
+But then Jacob gestures toward a pouch that is folded up in the dark corner of the tent.
+From the bag, the servant pulls a number of carved objects into the firelight.
 The objects are unmistakable.
 The objects are Laban’s idols.